BEAUTIFUL SURROUNDINGS AND MORE

 Time and time again, visitors are delightfully surprised by what Columbia has to offer.
-From picturesque parks and clever cuisine to amazing art and superb shopping, visitors find that Columbia is ‘more than a college town’ and ‘surprisingly sophisticated.’
+From picturesque parks and trails, clever cuisine, to amazing art and superb shopping, visitors find that Columbia is ‘more than a college town’ and ‘surprisingly sophisticated.’

 Home to the University of Missouri, Columbia College and Stephens College, Columbia is a vibrant college town with urban amenities.
 Concerts, music festivals, film festivals, food and art festivals take place in Columbia throughout the year.
 “The District” is a cool shopping and entertainment area located in downtown Columbia.
 Great green spaces, including public spaces, city parks and the 225-mile Katy Trail attract outdoor enthusiasts year round.
 Columbia is consistently on the “best small cities” lists.

 Columbia has a lot to offer in a fun, friendly and eclectic setting.
 In The District, part of Columbia’s historic downtown, visitors will find an impressive number of chef-owned and operated restaurants